Review of multi-fidelity models: Design of experiments

-Adaptive sampling methods are SM strategies used to reduce the number of simulations required to construct a model to a specified accuracy using effective interpolation and sampling methods.
-These methods are widely applied nowadays and different ones can be found in the literature.
-In particular, Mackman et al. 2013~\cite{mackman2013comparison} compared two adaptive sampling strategies for generating SMs based on Kriging and radial basis function interpolation.
-They found that both perform better than traditional space filling methods. \\\\ It has recently become popular to use LFMs and reduced order methods (ROMs) in local searches of parameter space for optimal placement of new design points as we can see in Robinson et al., 2006~\cite{robinson2006strategies}, and Raissi and Seshaiyer, 2014~\cite{raissi2014multi}.
+Adaptive sampling methods are common SM strategies that minimize the number of simulations required to construct a model to a specified accuracy by utilizing efficient interpolation and sampling techniques.
+For example, in a study by Mackman et al. in 2013 \cite{mackman2013comparison}, two adaptive sampling strategies for generating SMs based on Kriging and radial basis function interpolation were compared.
+The authors found that both strategies outperformed traditional space-filling methods.

+Another option is the optimal placement of LFM design points for local searches in an iterative fashion, as evidenced in studies by Robinson et al. in 2006 \cite{robinson2006strategies} and Raissi and Seshaiyer in 2014 \cite{raissi2014multi}.